scala/scala-lang/blog/_posts/2026-03-09-porting-the-optimizer.md

 You're the chef deciding what flavor your dish should have and what it should look like, and Scala provides the equivalent of cooks that know how warm the oven should be, how long each kind of protein needs to cook, and which order to combine the ingredients in.
 High-level code is easier to read and maintain, in addition to being shorter to write.

-Scala's expressiveness thus enables you to write what you mean:
+Scala's expressiveness enables you to write what you mean:
 ```scala
 def addOneMap(a: Array[Int]) = a.map(_ + 1)
 ```